prashjet/oss4astro/a_software_story/README.md

-# Stella's Stellar Software Super Surprise: The Return of Lumo!
+# Stella's Stellar Software Super Surprise: The Return of Zumo!

 Hello.
 This is a story.
 A great one!